“3D urban geological information development for resilient society”

 Keywords: Machine learning, ANN-CA, Random forest, GIS, Land-use change, Driving factors.

-“PRESENTING THE FLOOD HAZARD ANALYSIS IN WANGTONG DISTRICT, LOWER NORTH THAILAND USING GEO-INFORMATICS TECHNIQUES WITH OPEN ACCESS PROGRAM: HAZMAPPER.”
+“PRESENTING THE FLOOD HAZARD ANALYSIS IN WANGTONG DISTRICT, LOWER NORTH THAILAND USING GEO-INFORMATICS TECHNIQUES WITH OPEN SOURCE SOFTWARE: HAZMAPPER”

 Kittituch Naksri | Chaiwiwat Vansarochana;